gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective.md

 <img class="webgl_center" src="resources/orthographic-vs-perspective.png" />
 <div class="webgl_center">orthographic vs perspective</div>

-It turns out WebGL takes the x,y,z,w value we assign to gl_Position in our vertex shader and divides it by w automatically.
+It turns out WebGL takes the x,y,z,w value we assign to `gl_Position` in our vertex shader and divides it by w automatically.

-We can prove this very easily by changing the shader and instead of doing the division ourselves, put `zToDivideBy` in gl_Position.w.
+We can prove this very easily by changing the shader and instead of doing the division ourselves, put `zToDivideBy` in `gl_Position.w`.

 <pre class="prettyprint">
 &lt;script id="2d-vertex-shader" type="x-shader/x-vertex"&gt;